ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ### 'ecdh_info' Parameter {#ecdh-info}

-The 'ecdh_info' parameter is an OPTIONAL parameter of the request and response messages exchanged between the Client and the authz-info endpoint at the RS (see {{Section 5.10.1. of I-D.ietf-ace-oauth-authz}}).
+The 'ecdh_info' parameter is an OPTIONAL parameter of the request and response messages exchanged between the Client and the authz-info endpoint at the RS (see {{Section 5.10.1. of RFC9200}}).

 This parameter allows the Client and the RS to exchange information about an ECDH algorithm as well as about the authentication credentials and public keys to accordingly use for deriving Diffie-Hellman secrets.
 Its exact semantics and content are application specific.